Border with Italy should be shut, say a quarter of Swiss in poll

 On the other hand, respondents didn’t think much of face masks: not even one in ten considered wearing one.

 In Switzerland there are currently 281 diagnosed cases of Covid-19, the FOPH said on Sunday.
-On Thursday a 74-year-old woman with chronic health problems died in Lausanne, Switzerland’s only fatality to date.
+Two people have died.

 Italy